 Deciding how much to trust and rely on a person or business hinges, at least in part, on the things they say.
 An error in advertising copy or an important security message can easily change perceptions.
 Personally, I’ve skipped buying a service on the basis of problematic prose.2 An editor can prevent errors that lose sales or customer esteem.

 Having an editor around can be the difference between successful and failed communications.
 Editors find all kinds of errors, not just spelling and grammatical mistakes.
 An editor can ask important questions about the meaning, intent, and effect of your writing that you cannot.
 In the extreme case, an editor can spare you embarrassment and distress.
-During Hurricane Sandy, some companies produced copywriting widely regarded as insensitive.
+During a hurricane, some companies produced copywriting widely regarded as insensitive.
 Had someone played the part of editor and asked how such messages would be received, they may never have seen light of day.
 So the next time you, or your blog, or your business is about to publish something without the benefit of the editorial process, you may want to consider whether you can afford it.

 Editor’s Note: This sentence initially read, “You brain will overlook errors,” which is a perfect illustration of this point. ↩